 Most teaching groups at KS3 are mixed groups.
 By this we mean that there is no deliberate setting by ability.
 Most subjects are taught in groups with a maximum of thirty students.

 Key Stage 4: Years 10 & 11

 All students follow a core curriculum of English, Maths, Science, a Language (the one they are studying), Physical Education and Religious Education.
-Students then personalise their curriculum by choosing three additional subjects.
+Students then personalise their curriculum by choosing to either study Geography or History and an additional subject (selecting from Art, Business Studies, Drama, Food, Graphics, ICT, Music, Sociology and Textiles).
 Within English, students are prepared for two GCSE examinations – English and English Literature.
-Core PE is a non-examination subjects (GCSE PE is offered as an option choice).
+Core PE is a non-examination subject (GCSE PE is offered as an option choice).

-There are alternative and more appropriate accredited courses for those students unlikely to achieve success at GCSE Level 2 and these personalised courses are decided upon during the summer term of Year 9 in discussion with parents/carers.
+There are alternative and more appropriate accredited courses for those students unlikely to achieve success at GCSE.
+Level 2 and these personalised courses are decided upon during the summer term of Year 8 in discussion with parents/carers.